 - Replacing the shingles on the roof

 - Replacing doors and/or windows where the new ones are the same size as the old ones

 - Wallpaper, carpet, tile, cabinetry, paneling and most cosmetic work

-- Seal coating or overlaying the driveway without changing the size of the pavement
+- Seal coating the driveway

 - Finishing a basement WITHOUT adding electrical or plumbing work

 Call the Zoning Department at 717-792-3505 if you are unsure which permit you need, or what kind of stormwater management may be best for your lot

 All new businesses, changes of address, business name changes, and contact information updates should file a New Business registration with the Zoning Department.

 West Manchester Township does not permit home businesses, except No Impact Home Businesses, as regulated by the Commonwealth of PA.